Henry Lytton: Early years

 Henri played an important part in Lytton's early theatrical career, coaching him in acting, and playing the piano to help him learn his musical parts.
 In February 1884 the two joined one of the impresario Richard D'Oyly Carte's touring companies.
 She played the small role of Ada in the first provincial tour of Gilbert and Sullivan's Princess Ida; he sang in the chorus and understudied the principal comic role of King Gama.
 According to his memoirs, Henri had obtained an audition for him, passing him off as her brother – "H. A. Henri" – in the mistaken belief that married couples were not welcome in Carte's companies.
 Any pretence was quickly abandoned, but Lytton kept the stage name Henri until 1887.
+Henri and Lytton rejoined the D'Oyly Carte tour when it resumed in February 1885, continuing until May.
 The tour ended in December, and the following month the couple's first child, Ida Louise, was born.
-Henri and Lytton rejoined the D'Oyly Carte tour when it resumed in February 1885, continuing until May.

 After this, they joined with other out-of-work actors and travelled from town to town in Surrey for just over two months, performing a drama (All of Her), a comedy (Masters and Servants), and Charles Dibdin's ballad opera The Waterman.
 Lytton's memoirs record that they made little money, and the struggling young actors sometimes went hungry.
 Between theatrical engagements Lytton took odd jobs, including putting his artistic training to use by painting decorative plaques.
 He was taken on by another of Carte's touring companies from September to December 1885, after which he and Henri were in the 1885 Christmas pantomime at the Theatre Royal, Manchester.
 In May 1886 they were in the chorus of The Lily of Leoville in Birmingham, and then of Erminie at the Comedy Theatre, London.

 At the end of 1886 Lytton was engaged by Carte to appear at the Savoy Theatre.
 Eric Lewis, who had been understudying George Grossmith in the starring comic patter roles since 1882, left the D'Oyly Carte company.
 Lytton was appointed to replace him, understudying the role of Robin Oakapple in the new Savoy opera, Ruddigore, which opened on 22 January 1887.
 A week later Grossmith fell ill.
 Between 31 January and 15 February, Lytton appeared in the role.
 When he went back to the chorus on Grossmith's return, the dramatist W. S. Gilbert presented him with a gold-mounted walking stick in appreciation of his performance.
+At Gilbert's suggestion, he changed his stage name from H. A. Henri to Henry A. Lytton.